ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 The auxillary information printed to the Chemkin chem.inp file will have the "CHEB" format.
 Refer to Section 3.5.3 of the :file:`CHEMKIN_Input.pdf` document and/or Section 3.6.4 of the :file:`CHEMKIN_Theory.pdf` document.

+Regarding the number of polynomial coeffients for Chebyshev interpolated rates, plese refer to the :class:`rmgpy.kinetics.Chebyshev` documentation.
+The number of pressures and temperature coefficents should always be smaller than the respective number of user-specified temperatures and pressures.

 Maximum size of adduct for which pressure dependence kinetics be generated
 --------------------------------------------------------------------------